 How do you train a snake?

 Lots of gentle, patient handling so they learn there’s nothing to be afraid of, then build up their confidence by introducing them to new places and experiences- being boxed and transported, socialising them, starting with small groups at home and low-key jobs, building it up and monitoring their behaviour carefully so they progress at a pace they are comfortable with.
+In scientific behavioural terms, this is referred to as “desensitisation” and “habituation”.
 If something stresses them out we go back a step and work on that area until they are happy with it, or remove it altogether from their work repertoire.
 No snake deemed unsuitable to work for any reason will ever be made to work, both for their own welfare, and also for the health and safety of our handlers and clients.

 How can you tell if they are stressed/unhappy?

-Lots of subtle behavioural signals including overall body language such as becoming tense, making sudden movements or getting “jittery” similar to how a person or pet dog may behave when stressed or anxious.
-Some snakes vocalise too, and will hiss or huff to let us know they’ve had enough, though they are all individuals and Misha in particular is very vocal, even when not angry, and some large snakes will huff if they’re heaving their body around simply because it’s a big effort, just like you hauling yourself off the sofa after a Sunday roast.
+Snakes will display and array of subtle behavioural signals including overall body language such as becoming tense, making sudden movements or getting “jittery” similar to how a person or pet dog may behave when stressed or anxious.
+Our animal handlers are all qualified zoo professionals, trained and experienced in reading the animals behaviour and emotional states and able to respond accordingly to ensure their wellbeing.
+Some snakes vocalise too, and will hiss or huff to let us know they’ve had enough, though are very vocal, even when not angry, and some large snakes will huff if they’re heaving their body around simply because it’s a big effort, just like you hauling yourself off the sofa after a Sunday roast.
 Our larger snakes have also developed a very clever way of asking to be given a break by going floppy!
 They have learned that if they relax their body entirely they become dead weight and are very difficult to handle so this is a subtle, non aggressive way for them to let us know they need a rest!
 We allow the snakes to have a 15-30 minute break from a job whenever they ask for it, which is usually after the first 45mins to an hour.
 This often coincides with the handler needing a break too!
 For their welfare, no walkabout booking will be taken for a single animal to work more than two shifts in one evening.
 For longer bookings, extra snakes will be employed to cover the time slots required.